Where To Place Your Bonsai In The Home

 Your bonsai can grow surprisingly quickly.
 It will need re-potting after a couple of years in order to keep it healthy.

 Ease the tree out of the pot.
 Inspect the roots.
 If there are lots of roots and little soil, it is time to re-pot.
-Tease out the long roots with a rook hook so that they hang down from the root-ball.
+Tease out the long roots with a root hook so that they hang down from the root-ball.
 Trim these off with scissors.
-Put fresh soil in the bottom of the pot.
+Put fresh bonsai soil in the bottom of the pot.
 Put the tree back in.
 Push soil around the root-ball.
 Fill any space with fresh soil and work it in gently with your fingers.

 Water gently from above with a watering can.

 Do need feed for a month or so.

 Having worked with indoor bonsai trees for many years, further thoughts spring to mind.